NSDCars5/ultragamerhd.github.io/roms.md

 - Video Recording
 - FM Radio

 This rom is bound to have bugs and issues that needs resolving.
-This rom is not in it's stable state as of yet but in its alpha stage and is released as a preview of what is expected and what is going to come when this rom evetually becomes a stable release.
+This rom is not in it's stable state as of yet but in its alpha stage and is released as a preview of what is expected and what is going to come when this rom eventually becomes a stable release.

 **NOTE: INSTALL AT YOUR OWN RISK I AM NOT RESPONSIBLE FOR ANY KIND OF DAMAGE THAT OCCURS TO YOUR PHONE**